alexcpn/alexcpn.github.io/html/NN/ml/2_perceptron_training.md

 So that if we get this weight vector trained with sufficient know samples of P and N, when an unknown vector comes in, we can take a dot product of the unknown feature vector with the learned weight vector and find out in which region it falls, in the cat feature region -P or the non-cat feature region - N.

-## How are the weights learned?
+## How are the weights learnedm?

 You may have heard about Gradient descent.
 But hold your horses.
 For perceptron leaning it is much simpler.
 We will go there still, but later.

 ----